Samuel-Buteau/universal-battery-database/README.md

 # Universal Battery Database

 The Universal Battery Database is an open source software that describes and predicts the cycling behaviour and degradation mechanisms of li-ion cells.
-It simulates cells with different chemistries, archtecture, and operating conditions using neural networks.
+It simulates cells with different chemistries, architecture, and operating conditions using neural networks.

 The Universal Battery Database was developed at the Jeff Dahn Research Group, in collaboration with Tesla Motors/Energy, at Dalhousie University.